 While it’s impossible to know exactly how animals perceive colors, we can draw insights from their visual systems and behavior.

-Deers – for instance, are believed to be color blind to long wavelengths like orange.
+- Deers – for instance, are believed to be color-blind to long wavelengths like orange.
 However, they do see short wavelengths (blues and violets) better than humans.
 While deer may not perceive blaze orange as vividly as humans do, the science suggests that they still see it to some extent.
-The key takeaway here is that a blaze orange doesn’t make hunters invisible to deer but rather reduces the chances of other hunters mistaking them for games.
+The key takeaway here is that a blaze orange doesn’t make hunters invisible to deer but rather reduces the chances of other hunters mistaking them for game.
+Learn more: What Color Can Deer See?

-Turkey – Turkeys have good color vision and can distinguish between a wide range of colors, including reds and oranges.
+- Turkey – Turkeys have good color vision and can distinguish between a wide range of colors, including reds and oranges.
 While turkeys may not see blaze orange as vividly as people do, they can still detect it.
 To remain undiscovered, turkey hunters must rely on other methods such as camouflage and careful movement.
+Learn more: Do You Wear Orange Or Camo When Turkey Hunting?

 While animals may see blaze orange differently than humans, hunters should focus on reducing movement, adopting proper camouflage, and employing effective concealment methods.